Sahithigummadi05/Live_Streaming-_Web_Application/README.md

  Key Features:

- User Authentication
+ User Authentication:
 Secure login and registration using Google OAuth 2.0.

- Live Video Streaming
+ Live Video Streaming:
 Streamers broadcast live using OBS and an integrated RTMP server.

- Real-Time Chat
+ Real-Time Chat:
 Live viewers can send and receive messages instantly via Socket.IO.

- Subscribe / Unsubscribe to Channels
+ Subscribe / Unsubscribe to Channels:
 Users can follow their favorite streamers and get notified about new streams.

- Cloud Deployment
+ Cloud Deployment:
 Fully hosted on AWS (EC2, S3, Route 53) for scalability and reliability.